TOAST-DOCS/EasyMaker/en/algorithm-guide.md

 }
 ```

-## Endpoint Creation and Inference Requests
+## Create Endpoint and Request Inference

 Please refer to the following guide to create an endpoint and perform inference with a model that has been trained.
-1. Select a completed study.
+1. Select a completed training.
 2. After clicking the **Create Model** button, write a model name and click the Create Model button to create a model.
 3. (2) Click **Create Endpoint** with the model created in .
 After entering the endpoint setup information, create the endpoint.
 4. Click the created endpoint name and select a stage.